sanakhuram/FED-PE1-SanaKhuram-color-muse-blog-/README.md

 - **Post Sharing**: Individual blog posts come with shareable URLs.
 - **Admin Dashboard**: Admins can log in to create, edit, or delete blog posts.
 - **Form Validation**: Integrated form validation for registration and login processes.
-- **API Integration**: RESTful API used to manage blog posts with GET, POST, PUT, and DELETE methods.
+- **API Integration**: API used to manage blog posts with GET, POST, PUT, and DELETE methods.

 ---